|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 2 x 25mm guns

-On April 20 1942, RO-33 departs Rabaul to reconnoiter Port Moresby to search the Jomard Passage for convoy routes and to reconnoiter the Russell and Deboyne Islands for suitable anchorages prior to the planned assault on Port Moresby.
-The RO-33 and RO-34 are later ordered to blockade Port Moresby and guide Japanese shipping into the area.
-On April 23, 1942 she returns to Rabaul.
+On April 20, 1942 departs Rabaul to reconnoiter Port Moresby and search the Jomard Passage for convoy routes and to reconnoiter Deboyne Islands and the Rossel Island for suitable anchorages before to the planned operation against Port Moresby.
+Afterwards, RO-33 and RO-34 are ordered to blockade Port Moresby and help guide Japanese ships into the area.
+On April 23, 1942 returns to Rabaul.

-On 1 May 1942, departs Rabaul as part of Operation "MO", towards the Jomard Pass in the Louisiade Archipelago with DesRon 6's light cruiser Yubari, four destroyers and a patrol boat escorting a transport Force of 12 transports and a minesweeper.
+On 1 May 1942, departs Rabaul as part of Operation "MO" to the Jomard Passage in the Louisiade Archipelago with DesRon 6 including light cruiser Yubari, four destroyers and a patrol boat escorting a force of twelve transports and a minesweeper.

-On August 6, 1942 RO-33 was operating north of Murray Island off Queensland and proceeded into the Gulf of Papua.
-At 10:34am, spotted MV Mamutu and chased the vessel.
-Spotted around 11:00am, the submarine opens fire with the 80mm deck gun and scores repeated hits, sinking the vessel with great loss of life and only 28 survivors.
+On August 6, 1942 RO-33 was north of Murray Island in the Torres Strait Islands of Queensland then proceeded into the Gulf of Papua.
+At 10:34am, spotted and chased MV Mamutu and around 11:00am opens fire with the e 80mm deck gun and scores repeated hits, sinking the vessel with great loss of life and only 28 survivors.
 Wartime accounts claim RO-33's captain Kuriyama ordered his crew to machine gun the survivors.
-Yet, the account of the sole survivor and Japanese sources dispute this claim, rather the submarine used only the deck gun.
+Yet, the account of the sole survivor and Japanese sources dispute this claim, stating the submarine only used the deck gun.

-On August 7, 1942 RO-33 was ordered to patrol the Indispensable Strait and reconnoiter the American landing area on Guadalcanal the contact Japanese forces on the island.
-On August 11, 1942 she arrives off Lunga Point and the next day at 1200, arrives off Cape Hunter and contacts Japanese forces.
-According to them, an enemy task force consisting of two carriers, two battleships, five cruisers and several transports were seen leaving Guadalcanal.
-LtCdr Kuriyama relays this information to headquarters.
-The next day, the sub delivers food to Japanese forces at Cape Esperance, then returns departs for Rabaul arriving on August 16.
+On August 7, 1942 RO-33 was ordered to patrol Indispensable Strait and reconnoiter the U.S. landing on Guadalcanal then make contact with Japanese forces ashore.
+On August 11, 1942 arrives off Lunga Point.
+On August 12, 1942 arrived off Cape Hunter and contacts Japanese forces ashore and learns from them an enemy task force consisting of two carriers, two battleships, five cruisers and several transports were observed leaving Guadalcanal and LtCdr Kuriyama relays this information to headquarters.
+On August 13, 1942 delivers food to Japanese forces on Cape Esperance, then departs for Rabaul arriving August 16, 1942.